 - Biological contamination including fungal/mould affected building materials, animal droppings, etc.

-Surface coatings and/or paint samples are collected and submitted under chain of custody to an accredited laboratory for analysis of lead content using atomic absorption spectroscopy in accordance with the ASTM Method D3335-85 A.
+Surface coatings and/or paint samples are also collected and submitted under chain of custody to an accredited laboratory for analysis.

-Based on the findings of sampling and onsite assessment, SCS will assist you to develop and implement appropriate and cost-effective control measures, which include options to remove, encapsulate, enclose or manage in place.
+Finally, based on the findings of sampling and onsite assessment, SCS will assist you to develop and implement appropriate and cost-effective control measures, which also include options to remove, encapsulate, enclose or manage.